-(Best months for planting French tarragon in USA - Zone 5a regions)
+(Best months for growing French tarragon in Australia - tropical regions)

 French tarragon a half hardy perennial herb that is native of southern Europe.

 It is frost tender - which may be one of the reasons that it is not particularly widely grown -

 French tarragon is easy to grow but rarely sets seeds.